playframework/playframework/documentation/manual/gettingStarted/LearningExamples.md

 1. [Play Java Hello World](https://developer.lightbend.com/start/?group=play&project=play-java-hello-world-tutorial)
 2. [Play Scala Hello World](https://developer.lightbend.com/start/?group=play&project=play-scala-starter-example)

 The tutorial is self-contained; when you run it by following the directions in the readme, the application displays the remaining steps on a web page.
-You might find it convenient to have [[the same Tutorial instructions|HelloWorldTutorial.md]] open in a different tab or browser window while you are working with the example code.
+You might find it convenient to have [[the same Tutorial instructions|HelloWorldTutorial]] open in a different tab or browser window while you are working with the example code.

 > **Note**: the example projects are not configured for out of the box security.